Dr Paul-Francois Tremlett

 (forthcoming) ‘Post-Structuralism and Religious Studies’ in The Oxford Handbook for the Study of Religion. (eds).
 S. Engler & M. Stausberg.
 OUP.

-(forthcoming) ‘Looking Back on the End of Religion: Opening Re Marx’ in After World Religion. (eds).
+2016 ‘Looking Back on the End of Religion: Opening Re Marx’ in After World Religions: Reconstructing Religious Studies. (eds).
 C. Cotter & D. Robertson.
-Acumen.
+London: Routledge, pp. 92-106.

 2015 ‘Structure’ in Vocabulary for the Study of Religion, (eds).
 R. Segal & K. von Stuckrad.
 Leiden: Brill.